 Many domestic violence survivors who take the brave step to leave their dangerous situation have no place to go, but the Safe Harbor Crisis Center Emergency Protective Shelter can provide that safe haven while survivors move toward a life free of violence.

-Safe Harbor’s Hope Housing program provides 6-24 months of secure housing with support services for survivors who are in need of transitional housing as a result of sexual assault, domestic abuse, dating violence, or stalking.
+Safe Harbor’s Hope Housing program provides a range of services to help survivors maintain or obtain housing as well as transitional housing apartments offering 6-24 months of secure housing with support services for survivors who are in need of housing as a result of sexual assault, domestic abuse, dating violence, or stalking.

-Offering these complete services helps residents achieve personal and financial independence in permanent housing, moving themselves and their children away from violence.
+Offering these complete services helps individuals achieve personal and financial independence in permanent housing, moving themselves and their children away from violence.

 Safe Harbor Hope Housing is vital for strengthening the community in Davis County.
-Almost half of all homeless families are victims of domestic violence and families are one of the
+Almost half of all homeless families are victims of domestic abuse and families are one of the

-Recent Utah point-in-time homeless numbers show domestic violence was the number one cause of homelessness in Davis County.
+Recent Utah point-in-time homeless numbers show domestic abuse was the number one cause of homelessness in Davis County.

 Hope Housing Offers

-Classes covering key topics, such as parenting, money management, self esteem, and assertiveness
+- Access to classes covering key topics, such as parenting, money management, self-esteem, and assertiveness

 - Children’s services, including educational support groups and tutoring